linux-china/dx/README.md

 Then run `dx demo.ts` or `chmod u+x demo.ts ; ./demo.ts`'

-# Taskfile.ts support
+# Task runner support: Taskfile.ts

-`Taskfile.ts` is file to manage runners, and you can use dx to run the task.
+`Taskfile.ts` is file to manage tasks, and you can use dx to run the task.

-Task are normal TypeScript's function with export directive, example as following:
+The task is normal TypeScript's function with export directive, example as following:

 ```typescript
 import {$, cd, pwd, question, os, fs, env, printf, glob, $a, echo} from "./mod.ts";